Skip to content

 :done {:tags #{:mode/done :mode/read-only :mode/terminal}}

-Three axes run at once, so several tags are live simultaneously — :data/loading and :form/invalid and :mode/active.
-The page can only draw one thing, so it needs a tie-breaker.
-Make it plain data: a render-priority table read top to bottom, plus one selector sub that returns the first matching tag's render-model keyword.
+Make the tie-breaker plain data: a table read top to bottom, plus a selector sub that returns the first matching tag's render keyword.

-(def render-priority ;; excerpt — the runnable example carries all ten rows
+;; cf. examples/patterns/nine_states — the example carries all ten rows

 {:tag :form/invalid :render :incorrect}